brundhak/crud_reactjs/README.md

 # CRUD ReactJS

-Goal was to build a frontend to display, create, edit update delete the posts
+Goal was to build a frontend to display, create, edit update delete the posts.

 Functionalities
-1. Posts should be visible to all the users.
+1. Posts is visible to all the users.

-2. Only loggedIn users should be able to create new posts, edit posts, delete posts.
+2. And only loggedIn users should be able to create new posts, edit posts, delete posts.

-3. Use Google Oauth for signIn signOut functionality, firebase can be used for storing user information.
+3. Used Google authentication for signIn signOut functionality, firebase is used for storing user information.

-4. Application should be responsive according to device screen size(allowed to use material CSS, bootstrap).

-5. Push the code to the public github repo and submit the Github URL for evaluation with the readme file updated with the instructions to run the project.

 ## Installation